Categorical Complexity: Functors

 First observe that the class of semi-linear (respectively, semi-algebraic) sets are closed under taking images of affine (respectively, polynomial) maps.
 This is a consequence of Fourier-Motzkin elimination (respectively, Tarski-Seidenberg principle).
 However, the answer to the Question \ref{question:CategoricalPvsNP} may depend on the type of categorical complexity that is being considered.

 We consider the cases of limit, and mixed complexity, starting with the limit complexity in the categories $\opcat{SL}$ and $\opcat{SA}$.
-We prove that the answer to Question \ref{question:CategoricalPvsNP} in $\opcat{SL}$ and $\opcat{SA}$ is negative for limit complexity with the choice of the basic morphisms defined below.
+We prove that the answer to Question \ref{question:CategoricalPvsNP} in $\opcat{SL}$ and $\opcat{SA}$ for limit complexity with the choice of the basic morphisms defined below.
 This should not be too much of a surprise since the power of limit computation with these choices of basic morphisms is quite limited.
 Only closed convex polyhedral subsets of $\R^n$ can be constructed in $\opcat{SL}$ (respectively, basic closed semi-algebraic sets) using limit computations.
+(A basic closed semi-algebraic set is a semi-algebraic set defined by a conjunction of a finite number weak polynomial inequalities of the form $P \geq 0$.)
 Moreover, in the case of the category $\opcat{SL}$ we prove a polynomial upper bound on the number of facets of an object in terms of limit complexity (Lemma \ref{lem:facets} below).
 The negative answer to Question \ref{question:CategoricalPvsNP} in this case can be deduced by exhibiting a sequence of morphisms of polynomially bounded complexity, such that the number of facets of the image grows super-polynomially.
 We exhibit such a sequence using the well known properties of cyclic polytopes.
 In the case of the category $\opcat{SA}$ the situation is even simpler, since it is well known that images under polynomial maps (in fact, projections along a coordinate) of a basic closed semi-algebraic set need not be basic closed.
 We exhibit a simple example of this phenomenon.